xijuangu/javaLearning/八股/interview skills.md

 I am committed to efficient, detail-oriented work.
 I am a quick learner and I'm always looking for new challenges.

-I am looking for an opportunity where I can bring my technical strengths in backend and risk management, contribute to your team with new insights, and grow alongside the company.
+I am looking for an opportunity where I can bring my technical strengths in backend and risk management, and contribute to your team.

-My goal is to add value by helping enhance the security and efficiency of your technology processes, aligning with EY’s mission of sustainable value creation.